Jeremy Hubbard is co-anchor of FOX31 Denver News at 5 and 9 p.m.

 In 2007, he left Denver for a job at ABC News, serving first as a Chicago-based correspondent, then as a New York-based anchor and correspondent.
 He was co-anchor of ABC’s national early-morning newscasts, “World News Now” and “America This Morning,” and reported for “Good Morning America,” “World News with Diane Sawyer” and “Nightline,” traveling across the country and overseas to cover breaking news, severe weather, the economy and politics for the network.

 Since returning to FOX31 Denver, his reporting has taken him around the world.
-In December 2012, he traveled to Germany and Afghanistan to profile a group of U.S. Air Force Reserve medics from Colorado who’d been deployed to the war zone to treat wounded soldiers.
+In December 2012, he traveled to Germany and Afghanistan to profile a group of U.S. Air Force Reserve medics from Colorado who’d been deployed to the war zone.
 His special report, “Assignment: Afghanistan,” was honored by the Colorado Broadcasters Association as “Best News Magazine.”

 In 2013, he traveled to Hawaii with a group of Colorado World War II survivors to mark the anniversary of the Pearl Harbor attack.
 His special report, “Day of Infamy: A Return to Pearl Harbor” was honored as “Best Documentary” by the Colorado Broadcasters Association.